The History of Milk Caps, Menko, and POGs

 The World POG Federation

-POG The Game was distributed by Milton Bradley in 1994.
+POG The Game was released by Milton Bradley in 1994.
 POGs were officially licensed by Canada Games, Animage in France, and Waddingtons in the UK.
 An official POG measures approximately 1.625 inches (42 mm) in diameter, the original "No. 2" size from Thatcher.
 The back of each official product contains the World POG Federation logo or Milkcap Maker trademark.

 POG Classics feature 60 designs printed on waxed, two-color "Perfection" milk caps manufactured by Stanpac.
 Designer POG Milkcaps are multicolor disks printed on white cardstock without thumb tabs, staples, or wax.
 The official POG KINI are made of Ryton polyphenylene sulfide, a flame-resistant and chemical-resistant thermoplastic.
 Each POG KINI is mold-injected and decorated with holographic foil.
 The POG Slaminator slammers are stamped into anodized aluminum disks.

-Billions of similar products were produced including Gops, Flippos, TROVS, and Slammer Whammers.
+Billions of similar disks were produced including Gops, Flippos, TROVS, and Slammer Whammers.
 Serrated disks known as Tazos were sold by PepsiCo and Frito-Lay in South America.
 McDonald's packaged McCaps inside of Happy Meals.
 Nintendo Power distributed Super Power Club Caps with the monthly magazine.
 Marvel Comics produced Hero Caps and Todd McFarlane sold Spawn caps as Spogz.

 McDonald's, Nintendo, and Marvel would later distribute officially licensed POGs.
 Other major partners included Coca-Cola, Disney, Keds, Mattel, and Knott's Berry Farm.
-Official POGs were printed for the White House Easter Egg Roll on April 17, 1995.
+Official POGs were produced for the White House Easter Egg Roll on April 17, 1995.

 Steve Allen, Inventor of the POG